jchurchman/teamrocketman/narrator.md

     *(clicks radio button to select font color of p - options: darkblue, red)*

 "What do you think?
 If you're happy with it, submit it to see your changes, so far."
-    *(user clicks submit to move onto rough draft, or reset button to start over)*
+    *(user clicks submit to move onto rough draft, or reset button to start over, need to remove all borders before moving onto rough draft)*

     *(Stretch Goal OR user clicks reset button to start over)*